denscholar/COVID-19-Metrics-WebApp/README.md

 ## Acknowledgments

 - Nelson Sakwa who designed the original UI on Behance.
+- disease.sh Docs for making us of their API - https://disease.sh/docs/#/
 - Hat tip to anyone contributed one way or the other.
 - Inspiration
 - etc